 Meeting gluten-free compliance standards can require establishing safeguards,such as carefully segregated production lines and areas for receiving and storing ingredients, developing procedures for proper handling and labeling of ingredients, determining engineering paramteres for air handling systems, equipment and water pressure controls, and determining appropriate sanitation procedures, as well as other considerations.

-For consumers, checking for a product that is certified by a certification organization, and not just any organization but one that is accredited itself, is a clear way to ensure that gluten-free product labeling meets their expectations.
+For consumers, check for a product that is certified by a certification organization, and not just any organization but one that is accredited itself.
+This is a clear way to ensure that gluten-free product labeling meets their expectations.

 In addition to FDA standards, perhaps creating further confusion, the International Standards Organization (ISO) develops standards across most industries.
 Achieving ISO accreditation as a gluten-free certifier requires developing and documenting quality control procedures internally and then allowing review and evaluation by an outside, third-party accreditation body.
 However, independent accreditations are not all equal.
 For gluten-free products, typically, they adhere to either ISO 17065 or ISO 17021, which are very different standards.

-A certification conforming to ISO 17065 will specify the gluten ppm compliance standard required for certification, which may be even stricter than the FDA’s 20 ppm for products labeled gluten-free, and make other specific requirements for product safety, such as testing requirements.
-ISO 17021 certifies only that the manufacturer is following their own management system, which they themselves declare is adequate for making gluten-free products; it doesn’t spell out or certify the ppm compliance levels, which may actually vary between manufacturers with certified management systems, and it doesn’t allow the certifier to certify the actual product.
+A certification conforming to ISO 17065 will specify the gluten ppm compliance standard required for certification.
+These may be even stricter than the FDA’s 20 ppm for products labeled gluten-free.
+Additionally, they make other specific requirements for product safety, such as testing requirements.
+ISO 17021 certifies only that the manufacturer is following their own management system; they declare this is adequate for making gluten-free products.
+However, it doesn’t spell out or certify the ppm compliance levels.
+This may actually vary between manufacturers with certified management systems.
+Additionally, it doesn’t allow the certifier to certify the actual product.

-Instead, the ISO 17021 certification body audits to ensure that the manufacturer is following their own policies and procedures, and based on this, the manufacturer applies a label to their products to self-certify that the product is safe.
+Instead, the ISO 17021 certification body audits to ensure that the manufacturer is following their own policies and procedures.
+Based on this, the manufacturer applies a label to their products to self-certify that the product is safe.

 Identifying trusted brands

-Consumers looking for gluten-free foods will likely find a variety of products available that display a range of sometimes confusing labels.
-When your good health depends upon finding quality-assured gluten-free products, consumers are advised to dig a little deeper in checking the labels and certifications to understand exactly what they mean.
+Consumers looking for gluten-free foods will likely find a variety of products available.
+However, these products may display a range of sometimes confusing labels.
+When your health depends upon finding quality-assured gluten-free products, you should dig a little in checking the labels and certifications; learn exactly what they mean.